ravel-lab/speciateIT/README.md

    NOTE: May require "sudo" to access /usr/local/bin sudo make all

+   NOTE: All Makefile's are configured for macosx.
+If you are on linux machine, change CC, CXX and LINK to gcc, g++ and g++, respectively.
+You may also need to modify LDFLAGS.

 ### To use:

 classify -d < vSpeciateDB dir > -i < fasta file > -o < outDir >